Support & Intervention Services

 Providing support services to assist with educational, personal, intellectual, professional and social recovery

-The Office of Victim Support and Intervention Services (VSIS) supports victims through the difficult process of recovery.
-The mission of VSIS is to ensure that the rights of victims are acknowledged, advocated for and respected in all situations while providing necessary support services.
+The Office of Support and Intervention Services (SIS) supports victims through the difficult process of recovery.
+The mission of SIS is to ensure that the rights of victims are acknowledged, advocated for and respected in all situations while providing necessary support services.

-As an integral part of the Center for Counseling & Health, VSIS provides victims of crime, physical trauma, or injury access to high quality, community appropriate, victim-centered services.
+As an integral part of the Center for Counseling & Health, SIS provides victims of crime, physical trauma, or injury access to high quality, community appropriate, victim-centered services.

 - All avenues of immediate need victim support services

 - Medical/criminal court or university conduct hearing accompaniment

 - Information about victims’ rights and available options

 - Assistance with the filing of the Pennsylvania Crime Victims Compensation Fund

 - Collaboration with internal university offices and academic departments

 - Internal and external resource outreach and education